Canon G7 X Mark II vs Fujifilm X100T

 Review summary: Canon G7 X Mark II vs Fujifilm X100T

 So how do things add up?
 Is there a clear favorite between the Canon G7 X Mark II and the Fujifilm X100T?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot G7 X Mark II: